But what’s the real meaning of OOS?

 In the letter that the CVSA sent to the FMCSA, informing them about this new phased-in approach, the CVSA’s Executive Director, Collin B. Mooney, wrote:

 “I also want to assure you that, despite what opponents of the mandate may argue, the enforcement community is ready to begin enforcement of the requirement on Dec.
 18, 2017.
 On that date, inspectors and roadside enforcement personnel will begin documenting violations on roadside inspection reports and, at the jurisdiction’s discretion, will issue citations to commercial motor vehicle drivers operating vehicles without a compliant ELD.”

-As you can see, the only thing which has been changed is that vehicles won’t be placed out of service until April 01, 2018.
+As you can see, the only thing that’s been changed is that vehicles won’t face OOS enforcement until April 1, 2018.
 It also means that the ELD mandate implementation deadline has not changed at all.
 It’s still set to take effect from December 18, 2017.

-This delay in enforcing the out-of-service criteria (OOS) is meant to provide fleets a bit more time to successfully install ELDs before the CVSA starts placing violators out of service.
+This delay in OOS enforcement is meant to provide fleets with a bit more time to successfully install ELDs before the CVSA starts placing violators out of service.

 The CVSA believes that this new phased-in approach “will provide the motor carrier industry, shippers, and the roadside enforcement community with time to adjust to the new requirement before vehicles are placed out of service for ELD violations.”